elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

 <img src="/img/javascript-proxy.jpg" /><br /><br />

-**The objects participating in this pattern are:**
+**This pattern's objects are as follows:**

-**Client** -- In example code: _the run() function_
+**Client** -- Example code: _the run() function_

-- calls Proxy to request an operation
+- To request an operation, call proxy.

-**Proxy** -- In example code: _GeoProxy_
+**Proxy** -- Example code: _GeoProxy_

-- provides an interface similar to the real object
+- provides a application interface that is similar to the real object.
-- maintains a reference that lets the proxy access the real object
+- maintains a reference to the real object that allows the proxy to access it.
-- handles requests and forwards these to the real object
+- responds to requests and forwards them to the actual object.

-**RealSubject** -- In example code: _GeoCoder_
+**RealSubject** -- Example code: _GeoCoder_

-- defines the real object for which service is requested
+- specifies the actual object for which service is being requested

 <br/>